-Dana accepts a performance based investment advisory fee for managing certain client accounts.
+Dana accepts a performance-based investment management fee for managing certain client accounts.
 Generally, Dana earns a performance fee when the client's investment performance exceeds a mutually agreed upon target level or benchmark.
-This type of fee structure is different from Dana's normal investment advisory fee presented in Item 5, which is based upon a percentage of the combined value of a client's assets ("asset based fee").
-Dana portfolio managers can at times manage a set of client accounts where Dana's advisory fee is asset based for some clients and performance based for others.
-This may give rise to a conflict of interest whereby certain investment opportunities could be provided to a performance based fee account before they are provided to an asset based fee account.
-Dana addresses this potential conflict in several ways so as to eliminate any negative or unintended consequences for clients being charged an asset based fee.
-First, wherever possible Dana seeks to aggregate or batch client trades ("trade aggregation") together in order to directly pass along to clients any pricing advantage or trading related savings in the form of lower commissions which are charged by brokerage firms that execute a client's transactions.
-Trade aggregation is accomplished without regard to the type or amount of advisory fee paid by the client.
+This type of fee structure is different from Dana's normal investment management fee presented in Item 5, which is based upon a percentage of the combined value of a client's assets ("asset based fee").
+Dana's portfolio managers can at times manage a set of client accounts where Dana's investment management fee is asset based for some clients and performance based for others.
+This may give rise to a conflict of interest whereby certain investment opportunities could be provided to a performance-based fee account before they are provided to an asset-based fee account.
+Dana addresses this potential conflict in several ways so as to eliminate any negative or unintended consequences for clients being charged an asset-based fee.
+First, wherever possible Dana seeks to aggregate or batch client trades together ("trade aggregation") in order to directly pass along to batch traded clients any pricing advantage or trading-related savings in the form of lower commissions charged by brokerage firms that execute a client's transactions.
+Trade aggregation is accomplished without regard to the type or amount of investment management fees paid by the client.
 Next, Dana systemically rotates investment and trading opportunities amongst all clients on a regular basis so as not to favor one particular client or client group over another.